-- 13. Defendant is an individual residing in the state of Florida.
-Upon information and belief, Defendant acted as a financial advisor and/or broker who sold securities to the public and provided investment services. - 14.
-Defendant sold Notes and Units to unsuspecting Investors, created marketing materials and sales scripts to facilitate the sale of Notes and Units to unsuspecting Investors (often targeting unsophisticated, elderly investors with Individual Retirement Accounts).
-In so doing, Defendant made materially false and fraudulent statements to induce Investors to provide money.
-In connection with such conduct, Defendant, directly or indirectly, singly or in concert with others, made use of the means or instrumentalities of interstate commerce, the means or instruments of transportation or communication in interstate commerce, and of the mails.
+- 13. Defendant Valencia is an individual residing in the State of California.
+Plaintiff is informed and believes and thereupon alleges Defendant Valencia Financial is a California limited liability company that is owned, managed, dominated, and controlled by Valencia.
+Upon information and belief, Defendants acted as financial advisors and/or brokers that sold securities to the public and provided investment services. - 14.
+Defendants sold Notes and Units to unsuspecting Investors, created marketing materials and sales scripts to facilitate the sale of Notes and Units to unsuspecting Investors (often targeting unsophisticated, elderly investors with Individual Retirement Accounts).
+In so doing, Defendants made materially false and fraudulent statements to induce Investors to provide money.
+In connection with such conduct, Defendants, directly or indirectly, singly or in concert with others, made use of the means or instrumentalities of interstate commerce, the means or instruments of transportation or communication in interstate commerce, and of the mails.